gergelyszabo94/csgo-trader-extension/README.md

 Feel free to contribute (with code, graphics, translations or even with ideas)

+Install:
-You can install it from the <a target="_blank" href="https://chrome.google.com/webstore/detail/csgo-trader/kaibcgikagnkfgjnibflebpldakfhfih/">Chrome Web Store</a>.
+You can get it for Chrome from the <a target="_blank" href="https://chrome.google.com/webstore/detail/csgo-trader/kaibcgikagnkfgjnibflebpldakfhfih/">Chrome Web Store</a>.
+For Firefox through <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/csgo-trader-steam-trading/">Firefox Add-ons</a>.

+To install the in-development ("nightly") version, download the code and <a target="_blank" href="https://developer.chrome.com/extensions/getstarted">follow these instructions</a> (from after "Create a Manifest")